sheebanair1981/DataScience/GoogleDataAnalytics/Visualization.md

 Dashboard:
 A dashboard is a tool that organizes information, typically from multiple data sets, into one central location for tracking, analysis, and simple visualization through charts, graphs, and maps.
+Data interoperability: The ability to integrate data from multiple sources and a key factor leading to the successful use of open data among companies and governments